You must have a need for Alpharetta Pest Control or you would not have ended up on this page for Southern Pest Management. We can help!

 Mechanical and Physical Controls

 Mechanical & Physical controls are measures to kill a pest directly, block pests out, or make the environment unsuitable for it.
-Examples of this are; mechanical controls can be traps for rodents & physical controls can be screens to keep birds or insects out.
+Examples; Mechanical control could be traps for rodents.
+Physical controls can be screens to keep birds or insects out.

 Chemical control is the responsible use of pesticides.
 In IPM, pesticides are used in combination with other approaches for more effective, long-term control.